mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 * Think about error handling
 * Harden the solution for your security needs

-In this proof of concept security and authentication is just based on making sure you transfer the custom Logic App HTTP listener URL to Shodan in a secure manner.
+In this proof-of-concept security and authentication is just based on making sure you transfer the custom Logic App HTTP listener URL to Shodan in a secure manner.
+This can be developed further with the Logic App or even creating a API Management service to act as a secure front-end for your Logic App HTTP listeners.

 I created the solution as a quick test in the Logic App UI, so no automation template for you just yet.
 Manually exported code from the Logic App is included, so you can have a look at that.